 - If someone calls, don’t identify yourself as the babysitter.
 Simply say the parent can’t come to the phone and take a message.

-- Don’t leave a child alone in the bathtub – even for just one second.
+- Don’t leave a child alone in the bathtub for any amount of time.